Graves Values and Spiral Dynamics

-- Turquoise: experiential, global thinking, synergistic.
-The self is now ready to sacrifice itself so that life can go on.
+- Turquoise: experience-oriented, thinking globally, synergistic.
+The self is now ready to sacrifice itself so that life can continue.

 The Problems of the Levels

-Each level of the Graves Model represents a solution strategy and an answer to a class of problems.
-Therefore, each level can be seen as a connection between a group of problems or challenges that people devise to cope with the problems.
+Each level of the Graves model represents a solution strategy and an answer to a class of problems.
+Therefore, each level can be seen as a link between a group of problems or challenges that people think up in order to deal with the corresponding problems.

 |Violet||Achieving relative safety|

 |Blue||Achieving lasting peace of mind|

 |Yellow||Restoring the quality of life in a "sick" world|